nanobus/push-action/README.md

 A Github action to automate packaging and pushing a Nanobus application to a supported registry, such as https://reg.candle.run.

 Not every OCI registry supports the artifact format that is used by NanoBus, so Candle (https://candle.dev) has created a free registry that supports it.
 You can sign up for a free account at https://reg.candle.run.
+If you have a different registry that you need to use, the push command will target any registry that is defined in your `bus.yaml` file for your application.

-When you create your account, you can look at your profile and see the CLI token that can be used for the password.
+If you are using Candle registry: When you create your account, you can look at your profile and see the CLI token that can be used for the password.
 Make sure you have created a "New Project" in the Candle registry before you attempt to push.

 See a working example of push that is used to package and push the NanoBus documentation as part of a CI-CD process: https://github.com/nanobus/examples/blob/main/.github/workflows/nanochat.yml

 # Usage
 ```
 - name: Package and push
   uses: nanobus/push-action@v1
   with:
     path: "nanobus_app/bus.yaml"
-          username: ${{ secrets.CANDLE_REG_USERNAME }}
+    username: ${{ secrets.REGISTRY_USERNAME }}
-          password: ${{ secrets.CANDLE_REG_PASSWORD }}
+    password: ${{ secrets.REGISTRY_PASSWORD }}
 ```

 ## Inputs